In a nutshell…

 Inspired, Pauline began looking for more ways to introduce gardening on her visits.
 She began bringing in trays, compost, plants and seeds.
 Sessions included making remembrance wreaths, planting hanging baskets, pressing flowers – and then one morning, everything changed.

-“I was driving to work, listening to Chris Evans on the radio and he said, ‘love what you do and do what you love’ and I thought, what am I doing?
+“I was driving to work, listening to the radio and the presenter said, ‘love what you do and do what you love’ and I thought, what am I doing?
 So I handed my notice in!
 I had bills to pay and my daughters were still studying, but I thought, why not?
 I’ll give it a go!”

-Seven months later Pauline joined the Lloyds Bank and Bank of Scotland Social Entrepreneurs Start Up Programme with her new business, Hortic Therapy.
+Seven months later Pauline joined the Lloyds Bank and Bank of Scotland Social Entrepreneurs Start Up Programme with her new business, Hortic Therapy (now a registered Community Interest Company).
 “It was great to meet people who were like-minded, who were a sounding board, that’s what I found the most powerful,” she says.
 “We just got on as a family – we laughed together, cried together, it was amazing to have that support.”

-Pauline says the course gave her the confidence and know-how to put together a business plan and she’s now in the process of registering Hortic Therapy as a community interest company – a common legal structure for social enterprise.
+Pauline says the course gave her the confidence and know-how to put together a business plan.

 Hortic Therapy CIC now visits 15 care homes a month where Pauline and her two volunteers help settle, stimulate and support the elderly residents.